spacestation13/byond-tracy/readme.md

 Just run the `Extract Signatures` GitHub Workflow, and pass in your version like `["515.1590","515.1591"]`.

 Ideally this just works perfectly.
 Go to the `Run extraction script` step and copy the offsets.
-It's already in copypaste form for the `byond_offsets` array in `prof.c`.
+It's already in copypaste form for the `offsets/` headers.

 Then just PR it and maybe ping ZeWaka in #tooling-questions to merge it.